Emotional regulation

 Common Questions

 Treatment typically runs 12 to 20 sessions, though the exact length depends on the severity and complexity of the conflict patterns, how quickly both partners can build and apply the skills, and whether individual issues are also being addressed.
-Unlike some structured protocols, this approach is flexible enough to move at the pace the couple needs.
+This approach is flexible enough to move at the pace the couple actually needs.
+The goal is not to extend treatment unnecessarily, but to make sure the changes you build have enough time to take root.

-No. High-conflict couples therapy is indicated for any couple caught in frequent, intense conflict driven by emotional dysregulation , regardless of diagnosis.
-One or both partners may have a diagnosable condition, or the pattern may simply be a long-standing relational dynamic.
+No. High-conflict couples therapy is suited to any couple caught in frequent, intense conflict driven by high emotional intensity, regardless of diagnosis.
+One or both partners may carry a diagnosable condition, or the pattern may simply be a long-standing relational dynamic that has become entrenched over time.
 A thorough intake will clarify what is driving the conflict and whether this is the right fit.

 In most cases, yes.
-The work focuses on the dynamic between both partners, and the skills need to be built and practised conjointly to be effective.
-Depending on the assessment, some individual sessions may be incorporated alongside the couples work , your therapist will discuss the best structure for your situation.
+The work focuses on the dynamic between both partners, and the skills need to be built and practised together to be effective in real conflict situations.
+Depending on the assessment, some individual sessions may be incorporated alongside the couples work.
+Your therapist will discuss the structure that makes the most sense for your situation.

 Most sessions are covered in full or in part by extended health benefit plans.
 We provide detailed receipts for all sessions to support reimbursement.
+If you have questions about your specific plan, feel free to ask during your intake call.
 Visit our Fees and Coverage page for full details.

 Take the First Step